pddpauw/BirdPi/README.md

 # Intro

-**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/**
-please use this original repo for install instructions etc...
+**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/**  and is updated for installation on Raspberry 5 (Bookworm) and additional updates as described below. please use this original repo for install instructions etc...
 All is very wel described there.

 > [!CAUTION]
-> rights linked to the original repository also apply to this one
+> rights linked to the original repository also apply to this one: you may not use BirdNET-Pi to develop a commercial product!
+Review the licenc here: https://github.com/mcguirepr89/BirdNET-Pi/blob/main/LICENSE

 Intent of this repository is to have a working installation script for the Pi5 running Bookworm.
 Preferably and ideally, those changes get included in the original repo.